Yiran Zhang

 Yiran Zhang is an Assistant Professor of Labor and Employment Law at Cornell University’s Industrial and Labor Relations School.
-Her research focuses on the governance of care work at the intersection of the often-informal labor markets, the welfare state, and the economic household.
-Her current project employs a socio-legal approach to examine the expanding home care sector.
-She also writes about the boundary of work law and gender and informal work in Asia.
+Her research focuses on the governance of care work at the intersection of the often-informal labor market, the welfare state, and the economic household.
+Her current project employs a socio-legal approach to study public care programs in the U.S..
+She also writes about the boundary of work law and gender and informal work.
 Her work has appeared or is forthcoming in Boston University Law Review, the Indiana Law Journal, Stanford Law & Policy Review, Cornell International Law Journal, and Georgetown Immigration Law Journal.
 She teaches Labor and Employment Law, Employment Discrimination, and a writing seminar on the Law of Care Work.

 Teaching Statement